-Established congregations are encouraged to take an OK District PIM or give an annual offering to OK Global Missions to assist Oklahoma North American Missions (NAM) churches or churches that cannot afford to have a Missionary Service.
-The PIM or offering is to be sent to: UPCI Global Missions, % OK Global Missions, 36 Research Park Court, Weldon Spring, MO 63304.
+Established congregations are encouraged to give an annual offering to OK Global Missions to assist Oklahoma North American Missions (NAM) churches or financially struggling churches to have a Missionary Service.
+The offering is to be sent to: OK Global Missions, 6501 S. Walker Ave., OKC, OK 73139.
 The District Director, under the direction of the District Superintendent and/or District Board will dispense to NAM churches or Oklahoma churches needing assistance for a Missionary Service.
-A minimal annual offering of \$300 is recommended or a \$25 a month PIM.
-The church supporting will get GM offering credit as well as the church assisted.
+A minimal annual offering of \$100 is recommended.
+The church supporting will get GM offering credit.